Funeral Plan Regulation

 - Funeral plan providers must report important data on their sales activity to the FCA every three months, prudential information every six months, and data on complaints every twelve months.
 Funeral plan intermediaries must report important prudential data every six months and complaints data annually.

-All firms in the funeral plan sector now need to consider how the FCA’s proposed rules will impact their businesses, and begin making the necessary preparations.
+All firms in the funeral plan sector need to consider how the FCA’s proposed rules will impact their businesses, and to make the necessary preparations.

 Funeral plan firms need to:

 - Apply directly to the FCA for authorisation from 1 September 2021, or submit a notification to become an appointed representative,